gblancogarcia/GBInfiniteScrollView/README.md

 GBInfiniteLoopScrollView
 ========================

-GBInfiniteLoopScrollView is an endlessly UIScrollView organized in pages.
+The GBInfiniteLoopScrollView class provides an endlessly scroll view organized in pages.
+It is an UIScrollView subclass that can scroll infinitely in the horizontal direction.
+GBInfiniteLoopScrollView also provides auto scroll functionality.
+It allows you to add views dynamically.
 It is based on Apple StreetScroller iOS sample code.
-It allows you to add UIViews dynamically.

 [![](https://dl.dropboxusercontent.com/u/5359105/GBInfiniteLoopScrollView/Launch-thumb.png)](https://dl.dropboxusercontent.com/u/5359105/GBInfiniteLoopScrollView/Launch.png)
 [![](https://dl.dropboxusercontent.com/u/5359105/GBInfiniteLoopScrollView/0-thumb.png)](https://dl.dropboxusercontent.com/u/5359105/GBInfiniteLoopScrollView/0.png)